maxisi/gwpols/index.md

 <figcaption>Monochromatic <i>left-handed</i> wave as a function of time.</figcaption>
 </figure>

+The fact that reversing time turns $$R$$ into $$L$$ and viceversa tells us that these are eigenstates of the parity operator.

 Any monochromatic GW can be decomposed into right and left handed modes.
+They are more convenient than the linear modes because they are invariant under rotations around the direction of propagation, so there is no ambiguity in how they are defined.

 ## The elliptical basis